Part 515 - Contracting by Negotiation

 (2) The FAR requirement for debriefing or explanation, as appropriate, has been met; and

 515.403-4 Requiring certified cost or pricing data (10 U.S.C.
 2306a and 41 U.S.C.
 254b).

 To determine if a contract action meets the threshold at FAR 15.403-4 for requesting certified cost and pricing data, the contracting officer shall consider the value of the action plus any priced options.
 Exercise of a priced option is not a price adjustment and does not require submission of certified cost and pricing data.

 (a) “Field pricing assistance” is provided by the Assistant Inspector General for Auditing, or the Regional Inspector General for Auditing, as appropriate.

-(b) Follow the procedures in GSA Order, Audit resolution and follow-up system, Ch.
-3 (ADM P 2030.2C) for handling contract audit reports.
+(b) Follow the procedures in GSA Order ADM 2030.2, Internal Audit Follow-up Handbook, for handling contract audit reports.